LiloviaLilossy/mooseboard/README.md

 # Mooseboard
 A kanban board bot for Discord.

-Used for proving a concept so the code is not optimised and is messy and not at all pretty by any means.
+Used for proving a concept, much care wasn't given on the code management.
+So the code is messy, not optimised and pretty by any means.
+But, it works.